 That is a penalty - Alan Shearer Insists England should have had a spot kick against DR Congo

-Former England captain Alan Shearer has sparked fresh debate after insisting the Three Lions should have been awarded a penalty during their 2026 FIFA World Cup Round of 32 clash against DR Congo.
+Former England captain Alan Shearer has sparked fresh debate after insisting the Three Lions should have been awarded a penalty during their 2-1 win 2026 FIFA World Cup Round of 32 clash against DR Congo.

 England found themselves trailing 1-0 after Brian Cipenga's early strike at the Mercedes-Benz Stadium in Atlanta, with Thomas Tuchel's side struggling to break down a resilient Congolese defence.